Are you a startup/ small business owner/solo entrepreneur/ freelancer/ blogger with a limited budget, and no prior knowledge of SEO? Keep reading.

 2. Creating an SEO-friendly website actually means you have a well-structured, fast, secure, and visitor-friendly website that provides helpful content and a great user experience.

-- It makes people want to stay on your site longer and browse
+- It makes people want to stay on your site longer and browse through your brand and marketing messages

 - It boosts your brand awareness, people remember your brand more (jargon: brand recall), they come back to your site repeatedly, recommend you to others